markanewman/DoTheThing/ReimageWindows/ReadMe.md

      ```
 9. Wait for Rufus to complete.
 10. Copy `autounattend.xml` to the root of the USB FlashDrive.
-11. Add in the "ProductID" from step 5 to the `autounattend.xml` file on the USB FlashDrive.
+11. Add in the "Installed Key" from step 5 to the `autounattend.xml` file on the USB FlashDrive.
     Search for `<Key>` quick replace.
     It should be close to the top of the file.
 12. Copy the `install.wim` file from the USB FlashDrive (`~/sources/install.wmi`) to the hard drive (`c:/working/wim/install.wim`).